yf-yang/claude-code-logger/README.md

-# Claude API Logger
+# Claude Code API Logger

-A simple tool to log API calls made by the Claude CLI to Anthropic's API.
+A simple tool to log API calls made by the Claude Code CLI to Anthropic's API.

 ## Disclaimer